WM2025 Conference

 2025 Sponsorship Opportunities

-More information on the 2025 Roy G. Post Foundation / Perma-Fix Golf Tournament coming later this fall!
+Registration is now open for the 2025 Roy G. Post Foundation / Perma-Fix Golf Tournament!
+Visit https://perma-fixroy-g-post-charity-golf-tournament.perfectgolfevent.com/ to register.

 Share your level of WM2025 attendance by sharing one of our graphics on your social media platforms!
 Tag WM Symposia and use #WMSym2025 so we can share your post!